datahub-project/datahub/metadata-ingestion/README.md

 - The CLI interface is defined in [entrypoints.py](./src/datahub/entrypoints.py).
 - The high level interfaces are defined in the [API directory](./src/datahub/ingestion/api).
-- The actual [sources](./src/datahub/ingestion/source) and [sinks](./src/datahub/ingestion/sink) implementations have their own directories - the `__init__.py` files in those directories are used to register the short codes for use in recipes.
+- The actual [sources](./src/datahub/ingestion/source) and [sinks](./src/datahub/ingestion/sink) have their own directories.
+The registry files in those directories import the implementations.
 - The metadata models are created using code generation, and eventually live in the `./src/datahub/metadata` directory.
 However, these files are not checked in and instead are generated at build time.
 See the [codegen](./scripts/codegen.sh) script for details.

 ### Testing